WayfaringBloke/dnd/writing/msns/3_Picket.md

 	2. "Could you give me directions to smithereens"
 	3. Turns out she's wearing a bomb vest up, holding a deadman's switch
 	4. Sent (by Ingraham) to break up the picket properly
-5. Industrial Sabotage
+5. Revenge: Industrial Sabotage
-	1. Inside the factory is a fair
+	1. Inside the factory is a fair few valuable resources (and machines to destroy)
+	2. Frankie offers you a bonus for any property damage you can record and send to him

 # Combat Dumps
 ```py